rhythm-semwal/flask/README.md

-# This Repository conatins all the codes for FLASK Framework
+# This Repository contains all the codes for FLASK Framework
-Contains code from Corey Shcafer Lectures.